liamtoney/yasur_ml/README.md

 4. [`extract_features.py`](features/extract_features.py) — extract features from waveforms and store in Feather file
 5. Apply tools in [`svm/`](svm/)

+## Citation

+If you use the tools contained in this repo, please cite our manuscript:

+> Toney, L., Fee, D., Witsil, A., & Matoza, R. S. (in press).
+Waveform features
+> strongly control subcrater classification performance for a large, labeled
+> volcano infrasound dataset. *The Seismic Record*.

 ## Acknowledgements

 This work was supported by the Nuclear Arms Control Technology (NACT) program at the